Estimation and Inference for Policy Relevant Treatment Effects: Orthogonal Score and Double Debiased Estimation

 Given a random sample $\{W_i\}_{i=1}^n$ of size $n$, we now use the above orthogonal score to construct a double debiased estimator with cross fitting or sample splitting.
-We partition the sample index set $\{1,...,n\}$ into $L > 1$ subsets $I_1,...,I_L$.
-For every subsample index $\ell \in \{1,...,L\}$,
+Let $L > 1$ be a natural number of folds, and randomly partition the sample index set $\{1,...,n\}$ into $L > 1$ subsets $I_1,...,I_L$ of approximately equal size.
+For every subsample index $\ell \in \{1,...,L\}$, let

-denotes a preliminary parameter estimate obtained by using all observations $i \in \{1,...,n\} \backslash I_\ell$.\footnote{For the components of the preliminary parameter estimate $\hat{\gamma}_\ell$, we omit $\ell$ for the sake of notational simplicity.} We define our double debiased estimator $\hat\theta$ of $\theta$ as the solution to
+denote a preliminary parameter estimate obtained by using all observations $i \in \{1,...,n\} \backslash I_\ell$.\footnote{For the components of the preliminary parameter estimate $\hat{\gamma}_\ell$, we omit $\ell$ for the sake of notational simplicity.} We define our double debiased estimator $\hat\theta$ of $\theta$ as the solution to

 Accordingly, our double debiased estimator $\widehat{PRTE}$ of the PRTE is defined by